 “My girlfriend won’t talk to me, the police won’t listen to me, and the mob is trying to kill me.
 My life is a mess.
 Again.”

-He wrote, directed, and did the cinematography and some of the music for the low, low budget (allegedly $2,800) almost-straight-to-streaming Max Anderson, Private Eye.
+He wrote, directed, and did the cinematography and some of the music for this low, low budget (allegedly $2,800) almost-straight-to-streaming feature flick Max Anderson, Private Eye.

-The 2013 indie comedy that revolves around a twenty-something loser from Toledo, Ohio, MAX ANDERSON, who suffers one too many defeats in life (his long-suffering girlfriend Kristin decides to dump him).
-Inspired by a movie he saw on television, he decides to chuck it all to become a private eye.
+The 2013 indie comedy that revolves around a twenty-something loser from Toledo, Ohio, MAX ANDERSON, who suffers one too many defeats in life (his long-suffering girlfriend Kristin has just decided to dump him), and decides it’s time for a change.
+Inspired by a movie he saw on television, he chucks it all to become a private eye.

 Yep, we’ve seen this plot before, and we’ll see it again.

-And just in case anyone objects to any done-to-death clichés or stereotypes in the script, it's a paroday, see?
-We've seen that gambit before, as well.
+And just in case anyone objects to the number of done-to-death clichés, stereotypes and P.I. tropes in the script, it’s a parody, see?
+Alas, we’ve seen that excuse before, as well.

 - MAX ANDERSON, PRIVATE EYE | Watch it now!